Better Days (2019 film): Critical reception

 Cary Darling of the Houston Chronicle stated in 2019 that it was "one of the best films of the year" and that it "deserves a wide audience".

 Box office

-Better Days grossed more than US$80 million dollars on its opening weekend in China.
-The film grossed more than 1.29 billion yuan (about 184 million U.S. dollars) in only 15 days in China.
+Better Days grossed more than US$80 million on its opening weekend in China.
+The film grossed more than 1.29 billion yuan (about US$184 million) in only 15 days in China.

 Accolades

 The film won the Snow Leopard Special Jury Award at the 6th Asian World Film Festival in Los Angeles in March 2021.